How to Hire a Videographer for Your YouTube Channel - An In-Depth Guide

 If you’re on a tight budget, try local film schools.
 Many film students will deliver high-quality work at a reduced rate in return for a portfolio piece, though they’ll probably take longer than seasoned pros would.

 How Much Does It Cost to Hire a Videographer: Freelance or Company?

 In general, how much outsourcing videography will cost you depends heavily on the experience of the videographer, your area, and the type of shoot you’re aiming for.
 If you can’t avoid them, you also might have to factor in travel expenses in some cases.

-As a rule of thumb, you can expect freelancers to charge a minimum of $30 an hour, and $50+ if they also edit.
+As a rule of thumb, you can expect freelancers to charge at least $30 an hour, and $50+ if they also edit.
 Rates above $100/h aren’t uncommon, though.

-Professional videography companies will often charge a base rate of $200-300 for 2-4 hours of filming, with extra hours included in larger packages or charged at $50+.
+Professional videography companies will often charge a base rate of $200-300 for 2-4 hours or a “half-day” of filming, with extra hours included in larger packages or charged extra at $50+.